 Unless you’ve been living under a rock (lucky you) for the past few months, you must have had your fair share of confusion upon noticing the changes in how people behave every day.
 By that, we don’t mean the people who started wearing masks and gloves to reduce virus transmission, which is the responsible thing to do, but the strange urge for people to buy and hoard items.
 Case in point: toilet paper.
 It doesn’t cure anything; we’ve never had a shortage of it, and yet, people have started stocking up on it so much that it got media coverage.

-Many psychological factors impact how we make purchase decisions, and one of them is known as scarcity or the fear that we won’t be able to purchase something available in limited amounts.
+Many psychological factors impact how we make purchase decisions.
+One of them is the scarcity or the fear that we won’t purchase something available in limited amounts.
 Suddenly, toilet paper seemed much more valuable and useful than it genuinely is.
 At one point, people noticed other people buying tremendous quantities of toilet paper, so they rushed to buy some for themselves, and the rest is history.
 Well, not just yet.

-In the world of eCommerce, it’s more than possible to use this behavioral trait as a way to market your products to attract more attention to it and to inspire people to make a purchase sooner rather than later.
+In the world of eCommerce, it’s more than possible to use this behavioral trait for marketing your products to attract more attention to them and inspire people to make a purchase sooner rather than later.
 To achieve that, you need a few trusted marketing strategies that use scarcity at its core, so let’s dive right in and find out how you can use them to grow your eCommerce business.

 Emphasize your “limited edition” options